 Shedding & Brumation: What to Expect

 The milk snake sheds as it grows and outgrows its existing skin, therefore it happens more frequently in babies than adults.
-Young snakes might shed every month, while adults will only shed approximately every three months.
+Young snakes might shed every month, while adults will only shed approximately every 3 months.

 How Much Do Mexican Milk Snakes Cost?